You find out how to recycle everything from aerosols to yoghurt pots below.

 Your bin collections may change over the Christmas holidays.
 Check your bin calendar.

-Clingfilm cannot be recycled and must go into the landfill bin.
+Clingfilm can be recycled in the green bin (please make sure it is clean).
 If you wish to cut down on the amount of cling film that you use you can consider using reusable containers.

 Clinical household waste